Sheridan Crane: Rivalry with Fancy

 Sheridan discovers that Pretty is pregnant with Luis' child, after Alistair forced the pair to have sex.
 Pretty plans to use this to her advantage to get closer to Luis.
 Sheridan goes along with Pretty until they take her to the hospital for a checkup and Pretty is revealed to have been faking her pregnancy.
 Sheridan is just as angry with Pretty as Luis and Fancy are, and demands to know why she would hurt Luis so much while claiming to love him.
 After the revelation, Sheridan returns to her cottage to discover that Pretty is there, planning to throw acid in Fancy's face.
 Sheridan lets Pretty go after being treated by the acid herself.
 In Fancy's room at the Crane mansion, Sheridan is able to knock the acid out of Pretty's hand as she is preparing to throw it.
 She then reveals to Fancy and Luis that Pretty's scar is also a fake, and watches her niece have a mental breakdown.
 Sheridan reveals to Luis that Crane women have a history of mental illness, beginning with her grandmother, who went insane and was locked in the attic at the mansion.
 Sheridan proceeds to ask Luis whether they have a chance to be together ever again.
 Luis reassures Sheridan that he will always love her, but he is in love with Fancy and plans to marry her.
-Sheridan decides to accept it and move on.
+Sheridan decides to move on.

-Sheridan begins to think that she will go insane just like her grandmother, who lost her mind after losing someone she loved.
-However, at the quad wedding rehearsal Sheridan discovers that Vicki and Vincent are planning on feeding everyone poison mushroom sauce at the rehearsal dinner.
+Eventually, Sheridan begins to think that she might go insane like her grandmother, who lost her mind after losing someone she loved.
+However, at the quad wedding rehearsal, Sheridan discovers that Vicki and Vincent are planning on feeding everyone poison mushroom sauce at the rehearsal dinner.
 Sheridan contemplates allowing only Fancy to eat the toxic sauce, so that she can be with Luis.
 But Sheridan decides to do the right thing and confronted her nephew and Vick, until they put a gun to her back and threaten to harm Marty if she tells everyone about their plan.
 Vincent and Vicki lock her in the church closet, where she screams for help.
 Meanwhile, the rehearsal dinner.
 She is let out of the closet by Esme and the two are able to hold Vincent and stop Vicki, but this comes too late, as everyone is poisoned.
-Sheridan tries to get Luis to get up and move, as Eve said that would slow the effects of the poison, but he asks Sheridan to save Fancy and not him, and that she would do it if she really loves him.
+Sheridan tries to get Luis to get up and move, as Eve said that would slow the effects of the poison.
+Instead he asks Sheridan to save Fancy and not him, and that she would do it if she really loves him.
 Sheridan tries to stop Vincent from killing his mother, Eve, but she is forced to eat the poison mushroom sauce by Vicki, and dies.
 However, Tabitha sacrifices her magic to save everyone.